Is it heartburn or gastro-oesophageal reflux disease (GORD)?

 - Do your heartburn symptoms interfere with your lifestyle or daily activities?

-- Do you need increasingly larger doses of non-prescription medicine to control heartburn?
+- Do you need increasingly larger doses of non-prescription medication to control heartburn?

 If you answered yes to any of these questions you may have GORD, so seek medical advice.
 People with GORD are at greater risk of serious complications including stricture (narrowing) of the oesophagus or a potentially precancerous condition called Barrett's oesophagus.